 We understand that such inquiries are ludicrously overbroad -- and more than that, would interfere with the real political and social alterations necessary to tackle the sort of violent antisemitic extremism embodied in this attack.

 That is a lesson.
 It is a lesson that goes hand in hand with taking seriously -- deadly seriously -- the ideologies and hatefulness that produces violent antisemitism, no matter where it comes from.
 Tackling these awful ideologies -- whether they arise from the left or the right, from Islam or Christianity or some mutant form of neo-paganism, from elites or from the disaffected -- can and must be done.
 Antisemitic or otherwise bigoted ideologies can stem from all these sources, and they cannot go unchallenged.
-Things have gotten too seriously to ignore them.
+Things have gotten too serious to ignore them.

 But let's be clear: doing it seriously means avoiding profoundly unserious modes of explanation or critique.
 Sweeping dismissals of entire cultural, religious, or ethnic groups?
 That's not serious.
 That is the act of someone who, fundamentally, does not take this threat seriously.